MarineRobuchon/consmampd/README.md

 -   Map\_mammals\_prop-richness-TOPHEDGE.grd, .gri (gridded map of the proportion of TOP 25% HEDGE species)
 -   Map\_mammals\_prop-richness-TOPLEDGE.grd, .gri (gridded map of the proportion of TOP 25% LEDGE species)
 -   tableS1.csv (Table S1 of the paper)
--   fig1.png (Figure 1 of the paper)
+-   fig2.png (Figure 2 of the paper)
 -   figS1.png (Figure S1 of the paper)
 -   tableS2.csv (Table S2 of the paper)
 -   tableS3.csv (Table S3 of the paper)
 -   tableS4.csv (Table S4 of the paper)
--   fig2.png (Figure 2 of the paper)
 -   fig3.png (Figure 3 of the paper)
+-   fig4.png (Figure 4 of the paper)
 -   figS2.png (Figure S2 of the paper)
--   fig4.png (Figure 4 of the paper)
--   figS3.png (Figure S3 of the paper)
--   tableS5.csv (Table S5 of the paper)
 -   fig5.png (Figure 5 of the paper)
 -   figS4.png (Figure S4 of the paper)
+-   tableS5.csv (Table S5 of the paper)
+-   figS3.png (Figure S3 of the paper)
+-   figS5.png (Figure S3 of the paper)
 -   fig6.png (Figure 6 of the paper)

 2. Requirements